 - Providing a personal take on a subject

-If you’re curious, my most popular post is this one: The 30 Day Blogging Challenge – What Have I Learned?
+If you’re curious, my most popular post (at the time this post was published) was this one: The 30 Day Blogging Challenge – What Have I Learned?

 I think its popularity is down to the fact that Sarah Arrow shares it quite a bit!